canvural/larastan-strict-rules/README.md

             - phpstan.rules.rule
 ```

-*Unfortunately, you cannot use phpstan/extension-installer in this case.*
+*Unfortunately, you cannot use `phpstan/extension-installer` in this case.*

 ## Rules

 #### `NoDynamicWhereRule`

-This rule disallows the usage of dynamic where methods on Eloquent query builder.
+Disallow the usage of dynamic where methods on Eloquent query builder.

 #### `NoFacadeRule`

-This rule disallows the usage of Laravel Facades.
+Disallow the usage of Laravel Facades.
 Also, checks for the real time facade usage.

 #### `NoGlobalLaravelFunctionRule`

-This rule disallows the usage of global helper functions that comes with Laravel.
+Disallow the usage of global helper functions that comes with Laravel.

 #### `NoValidationInControllerRule`

-This rule disallows validating the request in controllers.
+Disallow validating the request in controllers.

 #### `ScopeShouldReturnQueryBuilderRule`

-This rule makes sure `Illuminate\Database\Eloquent\Builder` instance is returned from `Eloquent` local query scopes.
+Make sure `Illuminate\Database\Eloquent\Builder` instance is returned from `Eloquent` local query scopes.

 ## Changelog